omurilolima/book-club/README.md

 ### CSS Code Validation

-The W3C CSS Validator was used to validate the CSS file to ensure that there was no errors.
+No errors were found when passing the CSS file through the The W3C CSS Validator.

 <details>
 <summary> <strong>CSS file validation results</strong></summary>